A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Introduction

 In order to characterize the transition, a series of studies have focused on the landscape of these models at zero temperature \cite{sussman2018no, merkel2018geometrically, merkel2019minimal}.
 In the zero temperature liquid phase, the degrees of freedom manage to find a configuration in which each cell attains the target volume and surface.
 Instead in the solid phase cells do not manage to achieve their target shape and are stuck in a local minimum of the corresponding energy landscape.

-In this work we develop a simple mean field model for the rigidity transition in confluent tissues.
-In order to do that we take an abstraction step: seen from a purely optimization point of view, one can think about volume and surface constraints as non-linear \emph{equality} constraints.
+{In order to develop the mean field theory of models of confluent tissues one could consider the infinite dimensional limit as it is done for glasses \cite{SimpleGlasses2020}.
+This route is sketched in the Appendix \ref{infinite_D}, but it is not pursued since the Voronoi and Vertex constructions are very non-linear and make the analytical derivation very complicated.} {Instead in this work we consider a simple mean field \emph{model} for the rigidity transition in confluent tissues. } We take an abstraction step {and instead of deriving the mean field theory of the Voronoi or Vertex models, we consider an abstract model}: seen from a purely optimization point of view, one can think about volume and surface constraints as non-linear \emph{equality} constraints.
 The minimization of the energy function in tissue models corresponds to finding a configuration of the degrees of freedom such that volume and surface functions are equal to some control parameter.
 Therefore we replace volume and surface functions by non-linear functions.
 Since the landscape in tissue models is glassy, we will consider random non-linear functions which automatically generate a complex energy landscape.
 Therefore we map the zero temperature minimization problem to a random constraint satisfaction problem with continuous variables (CCSP) and \emph{equality} constraints.
 We will analyze the problem through the replica method and investigate the properties of the SAT and UNSAT landscape and of the zero temperature transition as well.

-The manuscript is organized as follows.
-Firstn we describe the models of two and three dimensional confluent tissues, we review their behavior and map them to random CCSP with equality constraints.
-Then we solve the CCSP and characterize the liquid (SAT) phase and solid (UNSAT) phase.
+The manuscript is organized as follows. {First} we describe the models of two and three dimensional confluent tissues, we review their behavior and map them to random CCSP with equality constraints.
+Then we solve the CCSP and characterize the liquid (SAT) phase and solid (UNSAT) phase { and the behavior of the model close to the critical point.}